pdgetrf/fw_intern_2022/docs/Program Execution.md

 ```
 **Note: In this case, the container name is 'cloud-end-7dd8c48676-ghj25'.**\
 \
-Now you can check the heart rate data that you recieved from cloud storage!
+Now you can check the edge_data.txt to see the heart rate data that you recieved from cloud storage!
 The expected output should be something like
 ![Screen Shot 2022-08-24 at 10 32 41 AM](https://user-images.githubusercontent.com/108478119/186485455-a2d220c2-dbb5-4468-a536-9a73b7bf8695.png)
 \
 **Congratulations!
 You are able to play with it by your own now!**